sbb-design-systems/lyne-angular/src/angular/table/table.md

 mutating the data provided to the table according to their outputs.

-To simplify the use case of having a table that can sort, paginate, and filter an array of data, the SBB Angular library comes with a `SbbTableDataSource` that has already implemented the logic of determining what rows should be rendered according to the current table state.
+To simplify the use case of having a table that can sort, paginate, and filter an array of data, the Lyne Angular library comes with a `SbbTableDataSource` that has already implemented the logic of determining what rows should be rendered according to the current table state.
 To add these feature to the table, check out their respective sections below.